Our 2018 JBF Scholarship application period is now closed. Sign up to receive news and updates about 2019 JBF scholarships via email.

 - Grants for working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program

 The James Beard Foundation Scholarship Program is administered with the assistance of Scholarship America of St. Peter, Minnesota, a well-respected nonprofit organization dedicated to making post-secondary education available to all.
-Since its founding over 50 years ago, Scholarship America has distributed more than $3 billion in financial aid to over 2 million students.
+Since its founding over 50 years ago, Scholarship America has distributed $3.7 billion in financial aid to over 2.3 million students.

-Finalists will be reviewed by the James Beard Foundation Scholarship Selection Committee, under the direction of JBF president Susan Ungaro.
+Finalists will be reviewed by the James Beard Foundation Scholarship Selection Committee, under the direction of JBF leadership.
 Recipients will be notified by the end of August.
-The deadline for submission is May 15, 2017.

 Getting Ready to Apply